SUSE-Cloud/automation/scripts/jenkins/ardana/README.md

 implement a virtual resource management and scheduling
 * use fast-fail for parallel stages where applicable to abort all the individual stages comprising a parallel block when a single one fails
-* the `ardana_env` parameter determines a unique Jenkins workspace name, which is required to replay stages
+* the `cloud_env` parameter determines a unique Jenkins workspace name, which is required to replay stages
 * the `when` pipeline verb is used to conditionally skip stages (instead of checking conditions inside the stage steps, which would show the stage as being always executed, regardless of result)